8 Momentum equation

 \[ \begin{align} \mathbf{e}_x\left(t\right) = \left( \begin{array}{c} \cos\left(\omega t\right) \\ \sin\left(\omega t\right) \\ 0 \end{array}\right), & {} & \mathbf{e}_y\left(t\right) = \left( \begin{array}{c} - \sin\left(\omega t\right) \\ \cos\left(\omega t\right)\\ 0 \end{array}\right), & {} & \mathbf{e}_z\left(t\right) = \left( \begin{array}{c} 0 \\ 0 \\ 1 \end{array}\right) \end{align} \]

 with the angular velocity of the Earth's rotation $\omegabi = \left(0, 0, \omega\right)^T$.
 Let a particle with the position vector $\mathbf{r} = \mathbf{r}(t) = x(t) \mathbf{e}_x(t) + y(t)\mathbf{e}_y(t) + z(t)\mathbf{e}_z(t)$ be given.
-Then applies to the speed
+Then, for the velocity, one has

 \[ \begin{align} \mathbf{v} = \newdot{\mathbf{r}} = \newdot{x}\mathbf{e}_x + \newdot{y}\mathbf{e}_y + \newdot{z}\mathbf{e}_z + x\newdot{\mathbf{e}}_x + y\newdot{\mathbf{e}}_y + z\newdot{\mathbf{e}}_z. \end{align} \]